jakwuh/webtip/tips/09-09-2017/Readme.md

 ### [Candy][1]

-"What a simple task" - I thiugh and took **8**(!) attempts to complete the task.
+"What a simple task" - I thought and took **8**(!) attempts to complete the task.
 Simple, but not easy, indeed.

 #### Task